Critical Comparison: Harte Hanks (NASDAQ:HRTH) & Options Media Group (OTCMKTS:OPMG)

-Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the better business?
-We will contrast the two businesses based on the strength of their institutional ownership, dividends, analyst recommendations, profitability, earnings, valuation and risk.
+Harte Hanks (NASDAQ:HRTH) and Options Media Group (OTCMKTS:OPMG) are both business services companies, but which is the superior stock?
+We will contrast the two businesses based on the strength of their dividends, risk, institutional ownership, earnings, profitability, valuation and analyst recommendations.

-This is a summary of current ratings for Harte Hanks and Options Media Group, as provided by MarketBeat.com.
+This is a breakdown of current ratings and price targets for Harte Hanks and Options Media Group, as reported by MarketBeat.com.

 |Sell Ratings